kuosaton/cybersecuritybase-project-I/README.md

 Project report with detailed flaw descriptions & flaw testing and fixing instructions: https://drive.proton.me/urls/24XF4JG9WM#k3eYJGvVAKi1

+Screenshots of flaws before and after applying fixes: [screenshots](screenshots)

 ## About

 This a simple polls application with the following features: